Monitoring Obligations of Search Engines and Platforms

 Overview of monitoring obligations of search engines and platforms

-The internet has been described as “the greatest tool in history for global access to information and expression”.(1) But it is also a powerful tool for disinformation and hate speech which have, as captured in the Joint Letter from Special Rapporteurs and experts, “exacerbated societal and racial tensions, inciting attacks with deadly consequences around the world”.
+The internet has been described as “the greatest tool in history for global access to information and expression”.(1) But it is also a powerful tool for disinformation and hate speech which have, as captured in the Joint Letter from Special Rapporteurs and experts, “exacerbated societal and racial tensions, inciting attacks with deadly consequences around the world.”
 The increase in the spread of disinformation and the rise of the internet being used for nefarious purposes has put non-state actors in a somewhat precarious position.
-The UN Human Rights Office of the High Commissioner notes that along with the many opportunities associated to the internet, there are growing threats of unlawful activities online.
+The UN Human Rights Office of the High Commissioner notes that along with the many opportunities associated with the internet, there are growing threats of unlawful activities online.
 The ease with which malicious content can spread online has posed a dilemma for states and intermediaries.
-On the one hand, there is a need to mitigate online harms, but on the other, and in order to so, content must not be moderated in a manner that leads to censorship and free speech violations.(2) Intermediaries are now complying with state laws concerning content regulation and are also, in some instances, acting proactively to monitor content, either of their own volition or in order to escape liability.(3)
+On the one hand, there is a need to mitigate online harms, but on the other, in order to do so, content must not be moderated in a manner that leads to censorship and free speech violations.(2) Intermediaries are now complying with state laws concerning content regulation and are also, in some instances, acting proactively to monitor content, either of their own volition or in order to escape liability.(3)

 The 2018 Report by the UNSPR noted key concerns regarding content regulation: